-The following Tomato Growing Tips are universal and apply to most situations in the garden and greenhouse.
+Although the following Tomato Growing Tips mainly apply to UK growing, most are universal.
+They work in most situations where tomatoes are grown in the garden and greenhouse.

 There are many different ways to grow tomatoes successfully and many different opinions on how to grow them!

-In the UK we mainly grow tomatoes in containers and grow bags – the brave and experienced gardeners sometimes grow their tomatoes on an allotment.
+In the UK we mainly grow tomatoes in containers and grow bags – the brave and experienced gardeners sometimes grow their tomatoes in their garden soil, or on an allotment.

 In warmer climates, with longer growing seasons, tomatoes are often grown outside and directly in the garden (backyard) soil.